 Find Research Faculty

 Enter the last name, specialty or keyword for your search below.

 I Want to...

 Share this page: More

 The NIH eRA Commons is a web-based system for applicants and institutions to participate in the electronic grant administration process.

 To obtain a user ID and password, complete the eRA Commons Access Form.
-Return the completed form to Rhanota Edwards in the JHU School of Medicine Office of Research Administration (ORA).
+Return the completed form to Dezire Chaney in the JHU School of Medicine Office of Research Administration (ORA).
 Her contact information is listed on the eRA Access Form.

 After Dezire has created an account, the user will receive two notification e-mails from the NIH eRA Commons, one confirming the User ID (usually your JHED ID) and the other containing a temporary password.
 To access your account, open the NIH eRA Commons homepage.